Skip to content

 Lifecycle Hooks

-Massu AI includes 11 MCP lifecycle hooks and 11 shell utility hooks that run automatically during Claude Code sessions.
-Together they capture observations, inject context, enforce rules, filter output, and preserve state -- all without any manual effort from the developer.
+Massu AI includes 17 MCP lifecycle hooks and 11 shell utility hooks that run automatically during Claude Code sessions.
+Together they capture observations, inject context, enforce rules, filter output, preserve state, and drive the auto-learning pipeline -- all without any manual effort from the developer.

 How Hooks Work